-Table 2 below presents the results of samples collected during dry weather screening seven City storm drain outfalls that discharge to Upper Sagamore Creek and Back Channel.
+Table 2 below presents the results of samples collected during dry weather screening from seven City storm drain outfalls that discharge to Sagamore Creek.
 Two other outfalls had no flow present and therefore were not sampled.
-All outfalls included in Table 2 discharge to Upper Sagamore Creek.
+All outfalls included in Table 2 discharge to Sagamore Creek.